databricks/terraform-provider-databricks/docs/guides/aws-workspace.md

 }
 ```

-We assume that you have a terraform module in your project that creates a workspace (using [Databricks E2 Workspace](#databricks-e2-workspace) section) and you named it as `e2` while calling it in the **main.tf** file of your terraform project.
+We assume that you have a terraform module in your project that creates a workspace (using [Databricks Workspace](#databricks-workspace) section) and you named it as `e2` while calling it in the **main.tf** file of your terraform project.
 And `workspace_url` and `token_value` are the output attributes of that module.
 This provider configuration will allow you to use the generated token to authenticate to the created workspace during workspace creation.

 ### Credentials validation checks errors